Data-driven controlled subgroup selection in clinical trials: Simulation study

 \subsubsection{Methods}

-We now give details on the high-level description of the two-step learner method described in Section~\ref{sec:methods_hte}.
+We now give details on the high-level description of the doubly robust learner method described in Section~\ref{sec:methods_hte}.
 Here, we let $X_i$ denote the $i$th covariate vector, where we only include relevant variables, i.e.~all those that are either prognostic or predictive.

 We generate the pseudo-outcome for a particular $i\in \{1,\ldots,n\}$ by first splitting our data into $K \in \mathbb{N}$ folds, where we let $k(i) \in \{1,\ldots, K\}$ denote the fold of the data containing observation $i$.
 Then, based on the data in all folds except the $k(i)$th, we train estimators for $(\pi, \Tilde{\regressionFunction}^0, \Tilde{\regressionFunction}^1)$, which we denote by $(\hat{\pi}_{-k(i)}, \hat{\regressionFunction}^0_{-k(i)}, \hat{\regressionFunction}^1_{-k(i)})$ using a super-learner framework combining GLMs with elastic net penalization and conditional random forests using the \texttt{R}-package \textbf{SuperLearner} \citep{polley2024SuperLearner}.
 We then output the pseudo-observation